A step-by-step tutorial for a nourishing and natural cold process soap. You’ll love this goat milk soap recipe.

 - a kitchen scale that allows you to zero out your measurements (I use and recommend this one.)

 - a soap mold (this recipe fits perfectly into a 10-inch silicone loaf mold like this)

 Preparing the goat milk, oils and lye

-Okay my friends, let’s make this!
-If you’ve made soap before, it will all seem very familiar, with one big, weird exception: the goat’s milk!
+Okay, my friends, let’s make this!
+If you’ve made soap before, it will all seem very familiar, with one big, weird exception: goat’s milk!

 We can’t just go pouring lye into the milk, and here’s why: when you add lye to any liquid, it will shoot way up in temperature because of the chemical reaction.
 If this happens with milk, there can be an unpleasant reaction like curdled milk.
 No thanks.

 So first we want to get the milk to a semi-frozen, slushy state.
 Just put it in the freezer for about four hours, until it is partially frozen.